bbuuttzzzz/D3bot/README.md

 # D3bot

+This is a fork of D3bot that I'm modifying to work with tropical ZS.

 This is a fork of [/Azurblau/AzBot](https://github.com/Azurblau/AzBot) with new features and bugfixes.

 Here is a list of notable changes compared to the original version: